Dr. Deborah Henderson

 Before beginning her position at the Institute for Sustainable Horticulture (ISH), Rachel Hagel attended Kwantlen Polytechnic University (KPU) and received her diploma in Horticulture Technology: Sustainable Crop Production.
 She is highly interested in water protection and environmental remediation, specifically the role of plants in supporting healthy ecosystems.
 Since graduating in the spring of 2017, she has been working with the ISH greenhouse team as a research assistant.
 While with ISH, Rachel has enjoyed learning about, and contributing to, the sustainable research and technology that is the future of horticulture.

-Gabriel Arruda is an Environmental Protection Technology student at KPU.
-He assists on a project on cutworms at ISH as a Co-Op student since the start of the spring semester.
+Gabriel Arruda is a graduate of Environmental Protection Technology at KPU with his Diploma.
+He assists on a project on cutworms at ISH since the start of the spring semester.
 Always attentive and enthusiastic, he helps with insect rearing, as well as bioassays.
 Previously he was a potato scout for E.S.
 Cropconsult, and a keen volunteer for Langley Environmental Partners Society (LEPS).
 He has presented a poster at the Environmental Managers Association of BC (EMA of BC) Workshop in 2018, and was a student speaker at the Professional Pest Management Association of BC (PPMA of BC) Symposium in 2019.

 Anna Westhaver is a 4th year Plant Health student at Kwantlen Polytechnic University.
 In 2018, Anna completed a 3-month internship in Cuba where she assisted in a project which sought to control sweet potato weevil (Cylas formicarius) using local strains of Beauveria bassiana, a common species of entomopathogenic fungus.
 Following her return, Anna began working as a research assistant at the Institute for Sustainable Horticulture, where she has helped to rear cutworm colonies for the ongoing fungal bio-pesticide trials.
 This summer, Anna will be working on a project concerned with evaluating the role of plant nutrition and soil amendments in the optimization of glucoside production in Stevia rebaudiana Bertoni.
 Once she graduates from KPU, Anna intends to complete a Master of Science degree at the University of Guelph, specializing in Plant Agriculture.
 In the future, Anna hopes to build her career as a plant pathologist.